thecooltechguy/ComfyUI-ComfyWorkflows/README.md

 ## Usage

-### Deploying a local workflow to the cloud
+### Deploy your workflow online

-1. Create a free account on [https://comfyrun.com](https://comfyrun.com)
+This will enable anyone to run your workflow online, without having to install ComfyUI.

-2. Copy your **Share key** from [https://comfyrun.com/account](https://comfyrun.com/account)
+1. Create a free account on [https://comfyworkflows.com](https://comfyworkflows.com)
-3. Click on **Share via ComfyRun** on the ComfyUI menu.
+2. Share your workflow at: [https://comfyworkflows.com/upload](https://comfyworkflows.com/upload)
-4. Enter your **Share key** and a title for the workflow, and click **Upload workflow**.
+3. On the workflow's page, click **Enable cloud workflow** and copy the code displayed.
-5. ComfyRun will deploy your workflow to the cloud and return a URL where anyone can easily run it online, or run it locally.
+4. Open your workflow in your local ComfyUI.

-### Importing & running an online workflow, locally
+5. Click on the **Upload to ComfyWorkflows** button in the menu.

-1. Click on **Import from ComfyRun** on the ComfyUI menu.
+5. Enter your code and click **Upload**
-2. Enter the workflow URL that you want to run locally.
+6. After a few minutes, your workflow will be runnable online by anyone, via the workflow's URL at ComfyWorkflows.

-3. Click **Import workflow**.
+## Upcoming features

-5. ComfyRun will download the workflow and all of its necessary files, so that you can easily run it locally on your computer.
+- [ ] Import any workflow from ComfyWorkflows with zero setup.
-5. Restart ComfyUI before running the imported workflow.
+- [ ] Backup your local private workflows to the cloud.